BuidlGuidl/hacker-houses-streams/README.md

 ### 3. Configure website

-- Adapt generic template copys & metadata on `packages/nextjs/pages/index.tsx`.
+- Adapt generic template copy & metadata on `packages/nextjs/pages/index.tsx`.
 - Customize Look and Feel for each component.
 We are using Tailwind and daisyUI.
   - `packages/nextjs/tailwind.config.js` (You can play with the colors here)